bkesterbyld/maroon-potato/src/pages/platform.md

           View and manage your product's live and historical data in a web browser without any engineering requests or specialized tools.
-And Above allows you to build multiple solutions and products of the same data sets, eliminating the need for data warehousing; BI and other tools readily connect to Above via your bespoke APIs.
+And Above allows you to build multiple solutions and products of the same data sets and readily connects via API to BI and other analytical tools.
         actions: []
         media_position: right
         media_width: fifty